Anatoly Shariy: During the full-scale Russian invasion of Ukraine

 On 22 March 2022, during the Russian invasion of Ukraine, the National Security and Defense Council of Ukraine suspended the Party of Shariy because of its alleged ties with Russia.
 On 16 June 2022, the Eighth Administrative Court of Appeal banned the party.
 The decision was open to appeal at the Supreme Court of Ukraine.
 On 6 September 2022, the Supreme Court rejected this appeal and thus finally banned the Party of Shariy.

 On 4 May 2022, Spanish authorities detained Shariy at the request of the SBU, accusing him of treason.
 On the same day, Shariy was released with precautionary measures according to his lawyer, Gonzalo Boye.

 On 4 October 2022, a judge of the National High Court, Santiago Pedraz, concluded that Shariy was no longer living in Spain.
 Pedraz details this in a ruling where of an appeal filed by the defense against consideration of the reporter's extradition to Ukraine because he allegedly left Catalonia for Italy.
 That was the version of the escape, which the Ukrainian special services sent to the investigator, but which was always refuted by his lawyer Gonzalo Boye.
 According to the ruling by Pedraz, the documentation provided by the defense shows that Shariy is "in Spain", but, in addition to accepting these defense arguments, Pedraz made another decision in favor of Shariy.
 On 5 October 2022, Pedraz agreed to close consideration of the extradition because Ukraine had not presented the demand for Shariy's surrender, nor the "relevant documentation".

 In March 2024, Shariy alleged that he was the target of an assassination attempt by the SBU, although the Spanish Civil Guard told TASS that they did not have information on the incident.

+Following the terrorist attack in Monaco targeting businessman Vadym Yermolaev, in which Anastasia Berezovska was allegedly involved, she was later found dead in Kyiv.
+Subsequently, former Security Service of Ukraine SBU) officer Vitalii Zhykovych and active Military Intelligence (HUR) officer Vladyslav Reut were arrested.
+In July 2026, Ukrainian media reported that, during questioning, the detainees claimed they had been preparing not only the attack on Yermolaev but also a plot targeting Anatoly Shariy.